Fololorose/Road-Segmentation/README.md

 2. regionGrowing(inputImage, seedMap, threshold, connectivity)
 Performs the region growing algorithm on the input image using the provided seed map, threshold, and connectivity.

+Script Overview

+1. generate_random_seed_map(rows, cols, seed_density)
+Generates a binary seed map for the region growing algorithm based on the specified seed density.

+2. regionGrowing(inputImage, seedMap, threshold, connectivity)
+Performs the region growing algorithm on the input image using the provided seed map, threshold, and connectivity.

 3. Main Script Execution
 Loads an image from a specified path.
 Converts the image to grayscale and applies Gaussian blur.